mervyn-teo/chat/README.md

     - Send Messages
 - Copy the generated URL and paste it into your browser
 - Select the server you want to invite the bot to and click "Authorize"

+# Personalization
+You can customize the bot's behavior by modifying the `settings.json` file.
+- 'instructions': The instructions that will be sent to the AI model to set it up.
+This is the prompt that will be used as a basis to generate responses.